isomerpages/moe-aes/_about-us/Contact Us.md

 **School Operating Time:** <br>
 6:30 a.m. to 6:30 p.m. <br>
 (Monday to Friday) <br>
-During the March school holidays, school office will **close at 5.00pm from 14 March and 15 March 2024.**
+During the June school holidays, school office will **close at 5.00pm from 27 May to 21 Jun 2024.**

 **Bus Services:** <br>
 67, 170, 170A, 176, 178, 961, 961M, 963, 970